Love Theme Caine

 Since the piece wasn’t expressly composed for a pentatonic zheng, I needed to work on its transposition, which was in fact a process of nonverbal translation.
 Pitching notes at the most meaningful gap or distance was one of the challenges.

 When it comes to writing poetry, I have found a love poem the toughest.
 During an Institute seminar on Chernobyl conducted by physicist Emlyn Hughes last November, I mentioned that “there isn’t enough love among us humans,” so “shouldn’t we learn to love one another more?”
 Everyone laughed.
 What I said was to them a gaffe.
 Hughes came up to me afterward, and we immediately struck up a friendship.
 Whether our crisis now might be another version of Chernobyl, time would tell.
 During this lockdown, each day runs on a different clock.
 I hope we find in our confinement the courage to curb our compulsion to go out—not just physically, but spiritually—stop to face ourselves at some point—grieve, work and think inward, and listen harder.

 Paris—March 22, 2020

 Fiona Sze-Lorrain is a poet, literary translator, editor, and zheng harpist who writes and translates in English, French, Chinese, and occasionally Spanish.
-She is the author of three books of poetry: Water the Moon (2010), My Funeral Gondola (2013), and most recently The Ruined Elegance (2016) from Princeton, a finalist for the Los Angeles Times Book Prize and one of...
+One of the few English-language poets of our times who works across genres and artistic expressions, as well as more than three languages or cultures, she is the author of four books of poetry: Water the Moon (2010)...